EricZhou0815/ada-coding-agent/README.md

 - **Senior Autonomous Logic**: Ada behaves as a senior engineer — exploring code, creating internal monologues, and following a strict Plan-before-Code discipline.
 - **Full SDLC Integration**: Provide a GitHub URL and a backlog.
 Ada clones, branches, codes, commits, and opens PRs automatically.
 - **High Autonomy (80+ Tool Calls)**: Ada is equipped with a large tool-call budget, allowing for massive refactors and multi-file changes in one session.
+- **Parallel Backlog Execution**: Distribute multiple User Stories across a cluster of workers.
+Ada can process an entire backlog in parallel, horizontally scaling to meet your team's velocity.
 - **Template-Driven PRs**: Generates structured PRs using `.ada/pr_template.md`, including completed tasks and file diff summaries.
 - **VCS Webhook Support**: Generalized webhook architecture supporting GitHub (and soon Bitbucket/Azure) for automated feedback loops.
 - **Closed-Loop Development**: